HiDiHlabs/ssam-lite/docs/source/usage.rst

 Gene Signatures
     This file should be a matrix of cell types by genes.
     The first column and row contains the names of cell types and genes, respectively.
-All the other cell values are gene scores ...
-TODO  how to define this ...
+The cell values are the cell type-wise expression expectations.
-    This will later be used to assign each pixel to a cell type (or leave them unclassified) based on the kernel density estimation.
+    These will later be used to assign each pixel to a cell type (or leave them unclassified) based on the kernel density estimation.

     +--------------+----------+-----------+-----------+